 UK Emergency Travel Documents

-UK Emergency Travel Documents are valid for entry into the Democratic Republic of the Congo with a valid visa.
+UK Emergency Travel Documents are valid for entry into the DRC with a valid visa.

 There is a departure tax of $50 per passenger plus a fee of 5,000 Congolese Francs on international flights and $10 per passenger on domestic flights.
 These are official fees paid when checking in.
 Get an official receipt plus a copy for each fee.
 You should hand the originals on request to immigration and at boarding, and keep the copies.